Choosing the CMS platform is easily among the most important decisions that web developers need to make even before they commence building the site.

-While most web developers tend to choose between WordPress and Drupal as the CMS since they are indisputably the two most popular platforms, each of them has their characteristics concerning important parameters like cost of development, security, design, etc. that can significantly affect the performance of your site.
+While most professional web developers tend to choose between WordPress and Drupal as the CMS since they are indisputably the two most popular platforms, each of them has their characteristics concerning important parameters like cost of development, security, design, etc. that can significantly affect the performance of your site.

 Let’s take a quick look at some of the pros and cons of both WordPress and Drupal to enable you to make a more informed choice.